 Proposal Statement: Consistent with statutory health and safety objectives of this Working Group.

-Supported by: Attorney General’s Office; Conservation Law Foundation; HEET
+Supported by: Attorney General’s Office; Conservation Law Foundation; HEET; Jonathan Buonocore (with request)

 Supporting Statements:

 Conservation Law Foundation - Identification and consideration of health and safety concerns is crucial to ensuring that energy systems are reliable, affordable, and sustainable.
 Further, the Legislature’s inclusion of a public health expert in the formation of the GSEP working group is clear evidence that this is a priority for Massachusetts residents.

+Jonathan Buonocore (with request) – It is worth ensuring that these definitions are created using best-available evidence, including identification of populations, buildings, and infrastructure that are within safety-relevant distances.

 Opposed by: USW; LDCs (Berkshire, Eversource, Liberty, National Grid, Unitil)